 She is the author of four poetry collections: Undergloom (Fence Books, 2013); Infamous Landscapes (Fence Books, 2007); The Opening Question (Fence Books, 2004), winner of the 2004 Fence Modern Poets Prize; and Bliss to Fill (Subpress Collective, 2000).

 About her work, poet Lisa Jarnot says, "Prageeta Sharma’s poems are as ever imbued with a crafty playfulness by which the appearances of the I, the you, and the we transcend tricks of the trade.
 Sharma cultivates mindscapes, scrutinizing the self in the midst of blooming and shifting guaranteed to exhilarate the reader."

 Sharma received a 2010 Howard Foundation Grant and has taught in the creative writing program at The New School in New York City and in the Individualized BA program at Goddard College in Vermont.
-Sharma is currently an associate professor and director of the creative writing program at the University of Montana in Missoula.
+Sharma is currently a professor and director of the creative writing program at the University of Montana in Missoula, where she lives.

 Undergloom (Fence Books, 2013)

 Bliss to Fill (Subpress Collective, 2000)